ankit2818/cause-code/README.md

 - Clone this repo: `git clone https://github.com/ankit2818/cause-code.git`
 - Change directory: `cd cause-code`
-- Install required modules: `npm install`
+- Install required modules for server: `npm install`
+- Install required modules for client: `npm run client-install`
-- To run server: `npm run server`\
+- To run development server: `npm run dev`\
-  Server should be started on [Localhost:5000](http://localhost:5000/api/users/register)
+  Server should be started on `Localhost:5000` and client server should be started on [Localhost:3000](http://localhost:3000/api/users/register)

 ## 🧐 CauseCode Coding Challenge <a name = "Create a small social network"></a>